MelodyC117/Universal-Course-Search-app/README.md

-# Universal-Course-Search-app
+# Universal Course Search
-A database that enables keyword and criteria search of computer science related courses
+An app that enables keyword and criteria search of computer science related courses